sci-42ver/SICP_SDF/sicp_notes.md

   "simulated time" -> "time in the world".
   Here if we run the program, it is unknown when `cdr` of `cons-stream` will be calculated, so "decouple".
   - > On the other hand, if we look closely, we can see time-related problems creeping into *functional models* as well ... it must interleave the two transaction streams in some way that is constrained by *``real time''* as perceived by Peter and Paul
+    Here stream "do not include any provision for assignment or mutable data.", so functional. <a id="stream_implies_functional"></a>
+    > If the user could step back from the interaction and think *in terms of streams* of balances rather than individual transactions, the system would appear *stateless*.
 - > Unifying the object view with the functional view may have little to do with programming, but rather with fundamental epistemological issues. object -> assignment -> not functional.
 ## lec